-Need-based grants are not available for one-year M.A.T.S. students, and “Special” M.Div. students, unclassified students, GTU summer school tuition or other off-campus instruction such as Clinical Pastoral Education.
-M.Div. students receiving Presidential or Alumni Scholarships are not eligible for additional aid in the form of Need-Based Grants.
+Need-based grants are not available for one-year MATS students, and “Special” M.DIV students, unclassified students, GTU summer school tuition or other off-campus instruction such as Clinical Pastoral Education.

 Federal Direct Unsubsidized Student Loan

 This long-term loan is available from the Department of Education.
-The interest rate on this loan for disbursements made after July 1, 2020, is 4.3% for graduate students.
+Interest rates for all federal student loans can be found at studentaid.gov.
 Interest begins to accrue on the Unsubsidized Loan as soon as the funds are disbursed and during all eligible periods of deferment and the grace period.
 The student’s options in handling the interest on the loan are:

 1. Pay the interest and principal;